Saladdua/SKIM-CV_Parser/README.md

 SKIM is built to make data extraction effortless and efficient.
 Here are the key capabilities:

--   **🧠 Agentic Document Extraction (ADE):** Utilizes LandingAI's sophisticated AI to "read" and understand documents like a human, extracting information based on your defined schema[cite: 292].
+-   **🧠 Agentic Document Extraction (ADE):** Utilizes LandingAI's sophisticated AI to "read" and understand documents like a human, extracting information based on your defined schema.
 -   **🎯 Smart Candidate Filtering:**
     -   Automatically filters out CVs that do not meet Job Description (JD) requirements.
     -   Supports filtering by: **Years of Experience** (Min/Max) and **University** (Preferred/Excluded).